Categories: Scholarships

 If you have a study permit and you’re registered as a full-time student at a DLI, you may be able to work on-campus or off-campus.
 If so, your study permit will include a condition that says you’re allowed to work while studying.

-If you don’t have a study permit, you can’t work while you’re studying in Canada.
+Note that if you don’t have a study permit, you can’t work while you’re studying in Canada.
 In this case, you need to apply for a work permit.

 DESIGNATED LEARNING INSTITUTIONS